How to Change TM1 to use Cognos Security (CAM)

 - Change the security mode in tm1s.cfg to 5 and restart the service for the model.

-- You can now log in using your AD login and have full control.
+- Finally, you can now log in using your AD login and have full control.

 Deploy BI Interop Files from the TM1 Server to the BI Server(s)

-The last step involves making changes directly on the BI server itself.
+The last step to convert TM1 to use Cognos Security (CAM) involves making changes directly on the BI server itself.
 There are files that need to be copied from the TM1/Planning Analytics server to the BI server and then modified once in place.
 For Planning Analytics 2.x, all required files can be found at /tm1_64/bi_interop/ and for TM1 10.2.2, they are at tm1_64/webapps/tm1web/bi_files (for TM1Web) and /tm1_64/bi_interop/ (for pmpsvc and pmhub).
 Alternatively, you can just download them here (the files are identical for both PA 2.0.x and TM1 10.2.2).

 - Merge the contents of the templates folder (not the folder itself) with the templates folder on the BI application server.

-- Merge the contents of the webcontent folder (not the folder itself) with webcontent folder on each BI gateway server.
-If Cognos 11 is being used, also copy if to the webcontent/bi folder.
-No restart is required.
+- Merge the contents of the webcontent folder (not the folder itself) with webcontent folder on each BI gateway (or web) server.

 - Modify the planning.html, pmhub.html, and tm1web.html files to match the TM1 server.
-Each has a var line that needs to be modified as follows:
+You need to modify the “var” line in each file as follows:

-- If there are multiple TM1 or Planning Analytics servers, or you are using a separate server for TM1Web or Planning Analytics Workspace, enter each one inside the square brackets, separating each entry with a comma.
+- Next, if there are multiple TM1 or Planning Analytics servers, or you are using a separate server for TM1Web or Planning Analytics Workspace, enter each one inside the square brackets, separating each entry with a comma.
 Each entry must be contained in inverted commas (rabbit ears).